offering full-time & casual child care as a private dayhome.

 Of course, there are also disadvantages with every choice we make.
 A private dayhome does not provide subsidy for low-income families, we do not have backups available during vacations (this would be difficult for families who do not have family to help out or an employer that is not understanding in allowing work from home), it also requires a lot of trust in the provider (which doesn't come easily for some of us).

 I also want to explain why I have chosen the private versus agency path.
 I'm always open to considering it in the future but for now my decision comes down to restrictions agencies have regarding your own children.
 You cannot have more than 6 children, including your own, and since my children are both in school full-time (grade 1 and 6) I don't consider this an issue.
-I also have moved past the small stage with my own kids which really makes a huge difference in terms of my energy levels and patience throughout the day.
+I also have moved past the baby stage with my own kids which really makes a huge difference in terms of my energy levels and patience throughout the day.
 I am not staying up through the night with a small baby or young toddler of my own.
 My children will of course be home during the summer but my kids are quite self sufficient and actually very helpful and playful with my dayhome kids.
 I also want autonomy in determining my fees in relation to how I value my service.
 Partnering with an agency is very costly, on average providers can pay around $150 per child/month (at 6 children that is a bill of nearly $1,000 monthly you are paying the agency if you are at maximum capacity).
 For me personally, the value provided by the agencies does not justify the cost.
 In an industry that is already underpaid and undervalued that kind of monthly expense really cuts into an already modest income.